preciofishbone/OmniaDocsG2/working-with-documents/using-the-document-wizard/index.rst

 .. image:: new-controlled-4.png

-6. Select template (in this exempla only one template is available for the Document Type, but there can be several).
-You must click on the template, even of there's only one, for the fields to be shown.
+6. Select template (in this exemple only one template is available for the Document Type, but there can be several).
+You must click on the template, even if there's only one, for the fields to be shown.
 7. Add a title for the new document.
 8. Edit the file name if needed.